 Medi-Cal is a public health insurance program which provides needed health care services for low-income individuals including families with children, seniors, persons with disabilities, foster care, pregnant women, and low income people with specific diseases such as tuberculosis, breast cancer or HIV/AIDS.

 Delivering crisis intervention services (suicide, homicide, drug abuse) at location throughout the community in Berkeley and Albany.
 Click here for more information.

-In partnership with the Alameda Community Food Bank the Food Pantry is now offering CalFRESH Clinics on the first Friday of each month from 9AM-12PM.
-For eligibilty infromation click here.
+In partnership with the Alameda Community Food Bank the Food Pantry is now offering CalFRESH Clinics.
+For eligibility information click here.

 The Bear Pantry was founded in 2009 and is a donor-driven program that provides an emergency food supply to low-income UC Berkeley families with dependent children.
-A Bear Pantry food bin contains a two-week food supply and a $30 gift card to a local supermarket for purchasing fresh produce, meat or dairy.
 The Bear Pantry is located 1125 Jackson Street Albany, Ca 94706.
 Click here to see a list of things that go into a Bear Pantry Bin.

 The UC Berkeley Food Pantry is a direct response to the need among the student population for more resources to fight food insecurity—the lack of nutritious food.
-The Food Pantry has been established—to provide emergency relief to help students continue on to successfully complete and obtain their degrees from the University of California, located at Stiles Hall, 2400 Bancroft Way .
+The Food Pantry has been established—to provide emergency relief to help students continue on to successfully complete and obtain their degrees from the University of California, located at the Lower Level of the MLK Building (BNorth).

 The Student Parent Association for Recruitment and Retention (SPARR) distributes fresh food donations in the UC Village.
 For more information about donations please contact SPARR.